antinlay/DO2_LinuxNetwork-0/src/report.md

 ![5.4.4](../misc/images/report_img/5.4.4.png)
 ##### Run `ip r list 10.10.0.0/[netmask]` and `ip r list 0.0.0.0/0` commands on ws11.
 ![5.4.5](../misc/images/report_img/5.4.5.png)

-- Explain in the report why a different route other than 0.0.0.0/0 had been selected for 10.10.0.0/18 although it could be the default route.
-Because a more optimal route based on system metrics.
+- Explain in the report why a different route other than 0.0.0.0/0 had been selected for 10.10.0.0/18 although it could be the default route:
+Because a more optimal route on this network based on system metrics.

 #### 5.5.
 Making a router list